 4) Transfer Effect

-- Positive Transfer: When prior learning or training aids in acquiring a new skill or finding a solution to a new problem, positive transfer occurs.
+- Positive Transfer: When prior learning or training aids in acquiring a new skill or finding a solution to a new problem, the positive transfer occurs.
 The learner performs better than he or she would have without previous learning.

 - Negative Transfer: Negative transfer is the exact opposite of the previous item.
 It takes place when prior knowledge or training makes it difficult to acquire a new skill or learn new material.
 The learner would have learned or performed well had he or she not been exposed to the previous training.

-- Zero Transfer: This is a neutral situation where prior training neither improves nor impedes the acquisition of a new skill or learning of a new material.
+- Zero Transfer: This is a neutral situation where prior training neither improves nor impedes the acquisition of a new skill or learning of new material.

-Take note that combination of negative and positive transfer can take place during the process of learning.
+Take note that a combination of negative and positive transfer can take place during the process of learning.

 5) Levels-of-Processing Effect

 The more deeply a learner processes the content, the better he or she will remember it.
 This deep level of processing also enhances memory by helping the learner create more meaningful knowledge.

 This effect, which was identified by Fergus I. M. Craik and Robert S. Lockhart in 1972, illustrates how the depth of mental process falls on shallow to a deep continuum.
 Shallow processing is susceptible to rapid deterioration, while deep processing leads to a more durable and stronger memory trace.